AstrumU/graphql-authz/README.md

 );
 ```

-Alternatively new class extended from `PostExecutionRule` could be created
+Alternatively a new class extended from `PostExecutionRule` could be created

 ```ts
 class CanReadPost extends PostExecutionRule {